 Education and Experience:

-(A) Some knowledge of law enforcement principles, procedures, techniques, and equipment; working knowledge of animal restraint and care techniques;
+- Some knowledge of law enforcement principles, procedures, techniques, and equipment; working knowledge of animal restraint and care techniques; knowledge of the laws and regulations governing the licensing, quarantine, and impounding of animals; diseases communicable from pets to humans; livestock management; and euthanasia procedures

-Must meet minimum requirements for Animal Control Officer I, and must complete a basic Animal Control Officer course within the first 12 months of employment.
-Must also obtain certification as an Euthanasia Technician within the first (12) months of employment.
+Must meet minimum requirements for Animal Control Officer I and must complete a basic Animal Control Officer course within the first 12 months of employment.
+Must become certified through the Texas Department of Health as a basic, Certified Animal Control Officer.
+Must also obtain certification as a Euthanasia Technician within the first (12) months of employment.

 TOOLS AND EQUIPMENT USED

-Patrol vehicle, animal capture equipment, police radio, pager, first aid equipment, personal computer.
+Animal Control Patrol vehicle, animal capture equipment, police radio, pager, first aid equipment, “catch pole”, euthanizer gun, personal computer.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Work involves sitting, talking, hearing, using hands to handle, feel or operate objects and reaching with hands and arms.
-The employee is occasionally required to stand, climb, balance, stoop, kneel, crouch, crawl and taste or smell.
+Work involves standing, using hands to manipulate, handle, feel or operate objects, tools, or controls and repetitive reaching with hands and arms.
+The employee is occasionally required to walk, talk, hear, sit, climb, balance, stoop, kneel, crouch, crawl and smell.

-Vision requirements required by this job include close vision, distance vision, color vision, peripheral vision and the ability to adjust focus.
+Specific vision abilities required by this job include close vision, distance vision, color vision, depth perception and the ability to adjust focus.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.